transmitic/transmitic/README.md

 ## Goals (Short Term and Long Term)

-- Major refactor
+- Linux support
-- Additional error handling around edge cases
-- Port to SciterJS
-- GUI for advanced settings
-- GUI refinement
+- macOS support
+- Add users with a "friend request"
-- Tests
+- UPnP
 - Transmitic Discovery
-  - Server to discover users without requiring IPs to be known by users (optional to users)
+  - Server to discover users without requiring IPs to be known by users (optional feature)
-- UPnP
-- Add Users with a "friend request"
 - Auto updates
 - Transmitic Mini
   - CLI only version with minimal dependencies